soma00333/profile/docs/work_experience/enechain.md

       <td>
         <ul>
           <li>Developers had to manually create Kubernetes manifests and Terraform configurations for each new microservice.</li>
-          <li>This manual process was slow and caused many errors.
-This slowed down deployments.</li>
+          <li>This manual process was slow and led to many mistakes.
+As a result, the initial deployments were delayed.</li>
         </ul>
       </td>
     </tr>